API rate limiting and thresholds

 What to cover with rate limiting

-Companies with APIs make money by charging for access to the API, but they usually distinguish between low usage and high usage, often making the low usage options free so that users can explore and play with the API.
-With the sample OpenWeatherMap Weather API that we’ve been using in this course, you can see where the pricing begins:
+Companies with APIs make money by charging for access to the API, but they usually distinguish between low usage and high usage, often making the low usage options free so that developers can explore and experiment with the API.
+With the sample OpenWeatherMap Weather API that we’ve been using in this course, you can see where the pricing tier begins:

-This kind of information is probably within the domain of marketing rather than tech docs.
-However, developers will still want to know a few key behaviors around the threshold:
+Pricing related to rate limiting is probably information that’s within the marketing domain rather than documentation domain.
+However, developers will still want to know a few key behaviors around the rate-limiting thresholds.
+For example:

-Also, when developers implement the code into their applications or web pages, does their code handle responses that don’t provide data (due to the threshold being exceeded)?
-Are there conditions and checks to handle these scenarios, or does the widget (or whatever) simply freeze or hang, display empty or crash?
+Also, when developers implement the code into their applications, how are they handling situations where the API doesn’t respond due to rate limit violations?
+Are there conditions and checks to handle these throttled scenarios?
+Does the widget (or whatever might be implementing the API) freeze or hang, display empty or crash?

 Examples rate limiting sections

-Here are a few examples of rate limiting sections in documentation:
+Here are a few examples of rate limiting sections in API documentation.

-GitHub’s documentation explains rate limits for authenticated versus unauthenticated requests, the header returned and the meaning of the rate limiting titles (
+GitHub’s documentation explains rate limits for authenticated versus unauthenticated requests, the header returned, the meaning of the rate-limiting titles (

-X-RateLimit-Reset), how to check your current usage, increasing the rate limit for a specific application, what happens when rate limits are abused, and more.
+X-RateLimit-Reset), how to check your current usage, how to increase rate limits for a specific application, what happens when rate limits are abused, and more.

 Linkedin’s rate limiting documentation explains that different API endpoints have different limits.
 There are three different types of throttling: Application throttling, User throttling, and Developer throttling.
 Their documentation also explains the time zone used to track the day’s beginning and end.

-Bitly provides basic information on the page above but also links to best practices for avoid rate limiting issues.
+Bitly provides basic information on the page above but also links to best practices for avoiding rate-limiting issues.
 These best practices include tips such as caching, security issues, long page loads, batch processing, high-volume requests, URL encoding, and more.

-By looking at these three examples, you can see that while rate limiting might seem like a simple, straightforward topic, there are many layers of depth and complexity to cover.
-Obviously, the relevance of the topic depends on your API and the rate limiting policies your company sets, but this information cannot simply be relegated to Marketing to handle.
+By looking at these examples, you can see that while rate limiting might seem like a straightforward topic, there are layers of depth and complexity to cover.
+The relevance of the topic depends on your API and the rate-limiting policies your company sets, but this information cannot be entirely offloaded to Marketing to handle.
 So much of the information around rate limiting directly affects development.